dklopstein/waste-sorting-classifier/README.md

 * `max_depth`: Limits how deep each tree grows.
 By default, max_depth=None allows trees to expand fully, often leading to the model overfitting.
 We experimented with depths of 5, 10, and 15 to constrain tree growth and observe the trade-off between model complexity and generalization.
 * `min_samples_split`: Specifies the minimum samples needed to split a node.
 The default value is 2, allowing fine splits that can lead to overfitting.
 We tested values of 2 and 5 to balance capturing meaningful patterns while reducing overfitting.

-To tune these hyperparameters, we implemented a custom function, `tune_rf_hyperparameters`, which returned a DataFrame containing accuracy metrics for training, validation, and test splits, as well as the best-performing hyperparameter set.
+To tune these hyperparameters, we implemented a custom function, `tune_rf_hyperparameters`, which returned a DataFrame containing accuracy metrics for the training and validation sets, as well as the best-performing hyperparameter set.
 Below is the code for the function:
 ```
-def tune_rf_hyperparameters(X_train_flat, y_train, X_valid_flat, y_valid, X_test_flat, y_test):
+def tune_rf_hyperparameters(X_train_flat, y_train, X_valid_flat, y_valid):
     param_grid = {
         'n_estimators': [50, 60, 70, 80, 90, 100],
-        'max_depth': [5, 10, 15],
+        'max_depth': [5, 7, 10, 12, 15],
-        'min_samples_split': [2, 5],
+        'min_samples_split': [2, 3, 5, 7, 10],
     }

     best_val_acc = 0